AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/sending-emails-via-group-email.md

    ![](assets/sending-emails-via-group-email-6.png)

-1. Select the desired recipient and click **Preview Dynamic Fields**.
+1. Select the desired recipient and click **[!UICONTROL Preview Dynamic Fields]**.
 View the preview on the right.

    ![](assets/sending-emails-via-group-email-7.png)